binwiederhier/ntfy/README.md

 ---

-## 👶 Baby break!
+## 👶 Baby break - My baby girl was born!
-(8/2022) Hey folks, my daughter is about to be born, so I'll be taking some time off from working on ntfy.
+Hey folks, my daughter was born on 8/30/22, so I'll be taking some time off from working on ntfy.
 I'll likely return to working on features and bugs in a few weeks.
 I hope you understand.
-I may post some pictures in [#387](https://github.com/binwiederhier/ntfy/issues/387) 🥰
+I posted some pictures in [#387](https://github.com/binwiederhier/ntfy/issues/387) 🥰

 ---